 Students must be in their classroom at 8:30 AM when the bell rings; otherwise, they will be considered tardy and must sign in at the school office.
-Excused tardies are at the discretion of the teacher or Principal; however, only six tardies may be excused in any one grading period.
-When an excessive number (10 or more) of tardies occur within a single grading period, the student shall be referred to the Principal.
+Excused tardies are at the discretion of the teacher or Dean of Students; however, only six tardies may be excused in any one grading period.
+When an excessive number (10 or more) of tardies occur within a single grading period, the student shall be referred to the Dean of Students.